You are cordially invited to attend the 81st Annual Meeting of The Meteoritical Society, which will take place 22-27 July 2018 in Moscow, Russia.

 Most foreign citizens require a visa to enter the Russian Federation.
 We strongly recommend applying for a tourist visa. «AIM TOURISM» visa includes: exhibition visit, participation in conferences, and other events.
-Travel arrangement including visa support, accommodation, transportation, and guided tours will be provided by “Reisebuero WELT” Company.
-Please follow the link for TRAVEL ARRANGEMENTS on our website (http://metsoc81-moscow.ru).
-We strongly recommend that you apply for your visa no later than two months before the trip, in order to accurately complete and submit all the documents.
-If you need an invitation to the conference from the Vernadsky Institute, please submit your request by e-mail to email@example.com.
+Travel arrangement including visa support, accommodation, transportation, and guided tours will be provided by a company TRIALOGUE (for more information please contact: email@example.com).
+We strongly recommend that you apply for your visa no later than three months before the trip, in order to accurately complete and submit all the documents.
+If you need an invitation to the conference from the Vernadsky Institute or any advice, please submit your request by e-mail to firstname.lastname@example.org.

 Oral sessions will take place in the conference halls of the Russian Academy of Sciences’ Presidium building (“Golden Brain”); and plenary sessions, invited lectures including the Barringer lecture and the Award ceremony will take place in the largest hall which seats 1000 participants.
 The facility will also house all poster sessions.